dineshnain00/CODING-SAMURAI-INTERNSHIP-TASK-/README.md

 Project : Classification - Logistic Regression on the Titanic Dataset
 Description: The project requires building a logistic regression model to predict survival on the Titanic using passenger features such as age, sex, and class.
 Skills: Classification techniques, model evaluation, and feature engineering using Python and Scikit-learn.

+Project 5: Time Series Forecasting for Stock Prices
+Description: This project focuses on using historical stock prices to create a time series forecasting model, such as ARIMA or LSTM, to predict future prices.
+Skills: Time series analysis, ARIMA, LSTM models, and evaluation of forecast accuracy.

+Project 6: Sentiment Analysis on Social Media Data
+Description: This project involves collecting social media data (e.g., tweets) and performing sentiment analysis to determine if the sentiment is positive, negative, or neutral.
+Skills: Natural Language Processing (NLP), sentiment analysis using libraries like NLTK or TextBlob, and data cleaning

 Tools and Technologies
 JupyterLite,